 What can you expect in the future of SMS?

 25 years after the first SMS was sent, the channel is still going strong!
 Companies and consumers alike are using the channel more than ever, and the future of SMS is bright.
-We’ve taken a look at what 2018 has in store for SMS communication and compiled our top five changes we expect to see in the year to come.
+We’ve looked at what 2018 has in store for SMS communication and listed the top five changes.

-A2P, or ‘Application to Person’ communication will continue to grow in European markets.
-A2P, sometimes called enterprise or professional SMS, is when companies send SMS messages to consumers from an application.
-Lekab’s customers use A2P communication to send alerts, to confirm appointments, for their customer loyalty programs, to send one time passwords, and more.
-These messages are usually sent using an API integration, but can also be sent using an online SMS sender.
+A2P, or ‘Application to Person’ communication will keep growing.
+Also called enterprise or professional SMS, A2P is when companies send SMS to consumers from an application.
+Lekab’s clients use A2P communication to send alerts, to confirm appointments, to send one time passwords, for customer loyalty programs, and more.
+These messages are usually sent using an API integration, but can also be sent through an online SMS sender.

 2. The use of 2-way SMS will increase

-Not only will A2P communication be used more often, but the use of 2-way SMS will increase.
+Not only will companies use A2P communication more often, but the use of 2-way SMS will increase.
 This type of message allows customers to respond to SMS they receive.
-Using this type of tool, companies can have their customers (or employees, or other stakeholders) confirm an appointment, answer a survey question, confirm the receipt of a message, and more.
-Companies could even take in customer-initiated contact.
+Using this type of tool, companies can have their customers (or other stakeholders) confirm a meeting time, answer a survey question, confirm the receipt of a message, and more.
+Companies could even accept customer-initiated contact.
 This could include help requests and other digital customer communication.
-For example, parking companies can take SMS from customers that, using an API, integrates with their service and allows them to pay for their parking by sending a text.
+For example, parking companies can get SMS from customers that, using an API, allow them to pay for their parking by sending a text.

 RCS stands for Rich Communication Services.
-These services are basically a number of different services that make SMS more versatile and rich, for example group chats, video calling, advanced phone books, and the ability to see whether or not messages have been read.
+This is made up of a number of different services that make SMS more versatile and rich, for example with more functions within each message, advanced phone books, and the ability to see whether or not messages have been read.
 With the support of Google, this type of message will be a reality in 2018.
-In Sweden (where Lekab is based) the protocol for this has already been adapted, so we’re ready and excited for this change to enrich the messaging possibilities for companies and customers alike.
+Sweden (where Lekab is based) has already adapted the market protocol for this, so we look forward to this change and the enriched messaging possibilities it holds for companies and customers alike.

-There are still some question marks however.
-At this point, we still don’t know what RCS will mean for SMS costs, both for companies and for consumers; we don’t know how big messages will be delivered; we don’t know when this will be available for company-to-person communication, as it will start with person-to-person.
-We also don’t know when Apple will develop and launch these capabilities, and what that will mean for the competitiveness of Androids!
+But there are still some question marks.
+At this point, we still don’t know what RCS will mean for SMS costs, both for companies and for consumers; we don’t know operators will handle the delivery of big messages; we don’t know when this will be available for company-to-person communication, as it will start with person-to-person.
+It is also hard to predict when Apple will develop and launch RCS, and what that will mean for the competitiveness of Androids!
 One thing is sure, when both Android and Apple can support RCS, almost every phone, in every network in the world will be free of any limitations SMS has today.

 4. There will be more SMS firewalls

-SMS Firewalls will be vigilantly set up to stop the use of illegal grey routes.
-A firewall is a security system that measures incoming and outgoing traffic, and catches anything that might go awry or that might not be allowed.
+Operators will vigilantly set up SMS Firewalls to stop the use of illegal grey routes.
+A firewall is a security system that measures inbound and outbound traffic, and catches anything that goes awry or is not allowed.
 A grey route is one that is not controlled by what is called ‘interworking agreements,’ that is, established traffic routes between operators.
 That traffic is essentially stolen, and the cost gets passed on to everyone who is part of the legal mobile chain.
 Fewer grey routes actually mean more fair prices for everyone who does choose a quality SMS service, because there is less illegal overhead to cover.

 5. Faking will increase – so be on the lookout!